• Skip to Content

 HIST 021 African American History 3 Units

-This historical survey course examines the formation of African Americans from their time in captivity to their establishment as citizens who shaped the economic, political, social actions and consciousness of the nation.
+This historical survey course examines the formation of African Americans from the Atlantic slave trade to their establishment as citizens who shaped the economic, political, social actions and consciousness of the nation.
+Topics survey from the colonial era to the present day.

 Lecture Hours: 3 Lab Hours: None Repeatable: No Grading: L